 3. While We Have The Sun, Mirah

 Mad About You, Belinda Carlisle:

 This moment was filled with naiveté, a little stupidity, teenage hormones, and a riskiness that captured this time period for me.
 I was looking for love in the wrong places as many of us do.

-“When I was a teenager, I once snuck out the window, tearing my faded old pajama dress on a nail.
-I was whisked away by a boy named Jay who drove his father’s passenger van, a van meant for transporting a community of deaf adults on field trips.
-At 1am, when my parents were most assuredly asleep, we drove the empty streets of the suburbs listening to music, wide awake against the stillness within the houses we passed.
-I felt free and alive in this transgression.
-While stopped at a light, I rolled down the window and stuck my head out in the soft rain.
+“When I was a teenager, I snuck out my window.
+I often tore my faded old pajama dress on nails and stucco.
+Sometimes, I was whisked away by a boy named Jay who drove his father’s passenger van––a van meant for transporting a community of deaf adults on field trips.
+At 1am, when my parents were most assuredly asleep, we drove the empty streets of the suburbs listening to music.
+We were wide awake against the stillness within the houses we passed.
+I always felt free and alive in these transgressions.
+Once, while stopped at a light, I rolled down the window and stuck my head out in the soft rain.
 I let the cold wind reshape my hair as Jay accelerated.
 At that moment, the cheesiest song in the world blasted from the radio: Belinda Carlisle’s “Mad About You.”
 The song transported me to a different emotional state, one with dreamy pastels, chiffon dresses, and an invisible camera crew capturing my budding teen romance.
 Jay was unaffected by the syrupy lyrics I quietly sang under my breath, even though we'd be making out on the bench-seat behind us moments later.
 To this day, when I hear that sappy song, I think about how naive I was at fifteen.
 I was mad about him, but he wasn’t mad about me.”